AthenaDecisionSystems/athena-owl-demos/docs/index.md

 For a [PowerPoint deck](https://github.com/AthenaDecisionSystems/athena-owl-core/blob/main/docs/assets/athena-shorter%202024-05-14.pptx) to present the solution and approach.

-If you need to develop your own demonstration see [these instructions](./build_sol.md)
+If you need to develop your own demonstration or jump start your own solution see [these instructions](./build_sol.md).

 ## Contact us